 Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public corporations for compensation greater than \$1 million paid for any fiscal year to the corporation's chief executive officer and to the three most highly compensated executive officers other than the chief executive officer and the chief financial officer.
 However, certain forms of performance-based compensation are excluded from the \$1 million deduction limit if certain requirements are met.
 The Compensation Committee considers the impact of Section 162(m) when designing the Company's executive compensation programs and has structured the Annual Incentive Compensation Pool and the 2012 Incentive Plan so that awards may be granted under these plans in a manner that complies with the requirements imposed by Section 162(m).
 However, tax deductibility is not the sole factor used by the Compensation Committee in setting compensation.
 Corporate objectives may not necessarily align with the requirements for full deductibility under Section 162(m).
-Accordingly, the Compensation Committee may make payments or awards that are not deductible under Section 162(m) if the Compensation Committee determines that such non-deductible payments or awards are otherwise in the best interests of the Company and our stockholders.
-The Compensation Committee intends for all 2016 compensation awarded to our NEOs is deductible under Section 162(m).
+Accordingly, the Compensation Committee may make payments or awards that are not deductible under Section 162(m) if the Compensation Committee intends for all 2016 compensation awarded to our NEOs is deductible under Section 162(m).